 Visiting the archives

-Please email firstname.lastname@example.org to make an appointment if you would like to use the archives, and bring a letter of introduction with you on your first visit.
-Available visiting times may vary depending upon staff working hours and other commitments, so please contact us to make an appointment well in advance.
+Please email email@example.com to make an appointment if you would like to use the archives, and bring a letter of introduction with you on your first visit.
+Available visiting times may vary depending upon staff working hours and other commitments, so please contact us to make an appointment well in advance of your intended visit.

-Enquiries should be directed to the Archivist, Mr. Robert Athol.
-Readers are admitted only by appointment.
-We prefer to receive enquiries by e-mail at email@example.com , although postal enquiries can be sent to Jesus College, Cambridge CB5 8BL.
+Enquiries should be directed to the Archivist, Dr Rob Payne.
+Researchers are admitted by appointment only.
+We prefer to receive enquiries by email at firstname.lastname@example.org , although postal enquiries can be sent to Jesus College, Cambridge CB5 8BL.

 Enquiries about members of the College from previous years who are still alive (or likely to be so) should be directed to the Development Office by emailing email@example.com.

-We don't charge a fee for answering enquiries, but donations to assist in the care and conservation of our holdings are always welcome.
+We do not charge a fee for answering enquiries, but donations to assist in the care and conservation of our holdings are always welcome.
 Find out how to make a donation.